Andy Reid: Michael Vick era (2010–2012)

 Over the offseason, the Eagles traded longtime starting quarterback Donovan McNabb to the Washington Redskins.
 With quarterback Kevin Kolb sustaining a concussion in the season opener of the 2010 season, Reid named Michael Vick the starting quarterback of the Eagles.

-In the 2010 season, Reid led the Eagles to 10–6 record in the regular season and qualified for the playoffs.
+In the 2010 season, Reid led the Eagles to 10–6 record in the regular season and qualified for the playoffs after winning the final game of the season against the New York Giants with the Miracle at the New Meadowlands.
 In the Wild Card Round against the Green Bay Packers, the Eagles lost 21–16.
 Vick would be named NFL Comeback Player of the Year under Reid's tutelage.
 Reid was named the Earle "Greasy" Neale Award winner for the third time in 2010.

 Prior to the 2011 season, the Eagles made several high-profile additions in the offseason, including Dominique Rodgers-Cromartie, Nnamdi Asomugha, Vince Young, Ronnie Brown, Evan Mathis, Steve Smith from the rival New York Giants, and Jason Babin.
 With the numerous signings in addition to the previous years' players, Young later enthusiastically commented during a training camp interview, calling the 2011 Eagles a "dream team".
 However, Reid and the Eagles failed to improve on the previous season's record, falling to 8–8 and failing to make the playoffs.

 In the 2012 season, Reid and the Eagles struggled to a 4–12 record, the worst of his head coaching tenure.
 The year also marked the first time the Eagles missed the postseason in consecutive years under Reid.
+The season ended with a 42–7 loss to the New York Giants.

 Departure and Eagles legacy

-On December 31, 2012, the day after the season ended with a 42–7 loss to the New York Giants, Eagles owner Jeffrey Lurie announced that Reid's contract would not be renewed.
+On December 31, 2012, the day after the season ended, Eagles owner Jeffrey Lurie announced that Reid's contract would not be renewed.
 Reid was the longest-tenured head coach in the NFL prior to his release.
 Reid provided encouragement to his successor as Eagles head coach, Chip Kelly.

 Lurie said that Reid's induction into the Philadelphia Eagles Hall of Fame was inevitable, and players gave their former coach a standing ovation during his last meeting with them.
 During his 14-year tenure with the Eagles, Reid compiled the best win total (120), winning percentage (.609) and playoff victory total (10) in team history.
 He captured six division titles and five trips to the NFC Championship game.
 During this period, no other franchise earned more divisional playoff round appearances (7) and only Bill Belichick's New England Patriots exceeded Philadelphia's 5 conference championship game appearances with 6.
 Despite his success, however, Reid was ultimately unable to lead the Eagles to a Super Bowl title.

 Reid sent 19 players to 44 Pro Bowl appearances, the highest total for any team in the NFL during that period.
 None of these players had ever appeared in a Pro Bowl before Reid was hired.